Women in refrigerators: In popular culture

 Outside of the comic book medium, Marvel Entertainment and Marvel Studios have been criticized for their continued use of the trope in film and television franchises.
 Namely Gwen Stacy in The Amazing Spider-Man 2; Thor's mother, Frigga, in Thor: The Dark World; In 2016's Captain America: Civil War, an elderly Peggy Carter dies offscreen after suffering from Alzheimer's disease.
-Her death fuels Captain America's actions during the film, though she is later seen again in the Marvel Cinematic Universe franchise in 2019's Avengers: Endgame, when Captain America travels back in time to marry her; Peter Quill's mother in Guardians of the Galaxy; Gamora in Avengers: Infinity War, which was also used as a motivating tragedy for Quill in Guardians of the Galaxy Vol. 3.
+Her death fuels Captain America's actions during the film, though she is later seen again in the Marvel Cinematic Universe franchise in 2019's Avengers: Endgame, when Captain America travels back in time to marry her; Peter Quill's mother Meredith in Guardians of the Galaxy; Gamora in Avengers: Infinity War, which was also used as a motivating tragedy for Quill in Guardians of the Galaxy Vol. 3.
 Gamora's death and storyline has also been criticized for its problematic suggestion that her abuser, the villain Thanos, cared for her despite his abuse; Natasha Romanoff in Avengers: Endgame; Maria Hill in Secret Invasion; Aunt May in Spider-Man: No Way Home; and Queen Ramonda in Black Panther: Wakanda Forever.

 In the original cut of Deadpool 2, Deadpool's girlfriend, Vanessa, was initially killed and used as a plot device to motivate Deadpool.
 Due to negative fan reactions during test screenings, a new post-credits scene was filmed and added.
-The scene retcons the character's death by use of time-travel, avoiding the trope, as her death is no longer permanent.
+Vanessa is saved by use of time-travel, avoiding the trope.
 Nonetheless, the deaths of Cable's wife and daughter are used as motivating incidents for Cable's story arc during the film.

 Brian Tallerico of Vulture, when reviewing "The Whole World Is Watching", an episode of the 2021 live-action Disney+ miniseries The Falcon and the Winter Soldier, was critical of the death of Lemar Hoskins, a black person, as an example of racial, rather than sexist, fridging, to further the story arc of John Walker, a white person.

 Courtney Enlow, editor at Your Tango, criticized the death of Kathy Stabler, the wife of detective Elliot Stabler in Law & Order: Special Victims Unit, as an example of the "tired, sexist" trope.

 Christopher Nolan has been criticized for repeatedly using the trope in his films.

 During the 2009 DC Comics storyline "Blackest Night", Alexandra DeWitt was one of many deceased characters temporarily brought back to life as part of the Black Lantern Corps.
 While she appeared briefly, she was seen inside a refrigerator construct at all times.